nasa/Transform-to-Open-Science/Module_5/Lesson_4/readme.md

 Creative Commons licenses are usually used for written content (see Lesson 3 for a full description!).
 The benefit of a license, as opposed to the public domain, is that most require attribution to the original creators.
 The Creative Commons Attribution License, [CC-BY](https://wellcome.org/grant-funding/guidance/open-access-guidance/creative-commons-attribution-licence-cc), is the most common open access license for sharing publications as it requires attribution.
 There are other Creative Commons licenses used that may have different limitations on whether or not they can be commercially used, whether or not they can be modified and copied, and whether or not the licenses can be changed in further adaptations of code.

 Your institutions, funding agency, or research proposal may require use of a specific license depending on the type of material that you produce from your research.
-For public agencies, CC-0 or CC-BY are generally recommended (or required) to maximize their return on investment and ensure widest possible re-use.
-Choosing a CC license that has additional restrictions (eg. -ND, -SA, -NC) can result in less reuse of data.
+For public agencies, CC-0 or CC-BY are generally recommended (or required) to maximize their return on investment and ensure the widest possible re-use.
+Choosing a CC license that has additional restrictions (e.g., -ND, -SA, -NC) can result in less reuse of data.
 As you share results on different platforms, look carefully to see what license is being applied!

 ### Routes for Open Access Publishing